Tests and scans

 You may also have it to take a sample of tissue from the pineal region.
 The pineal region is an area in the middle of the brain, just behind the brain stem.

-You meet with your surgical team before having the neuroendoscopy.
-The surgeon talks to you about the risks and benefits.
-They ask you to sign a consent form.
+You will usually meet a member of your surgical team.
+They will explain what will happen and how you might feel afterwards.
+They will also talk to you about the risks and benefits of the procedure and ask you to sign a consent form.
 This is a good time to ask any questions you may have.

 Take your medicines as normal unless your doctor tells you otherwise.
 If you take medicines to thin your blood, you might need to stop these before your neuroendoscopy.
 Your doctor will let you know when to stop.